bjlkeng/bjlkeng.github.io/source/posts/tensors_tensors_tensors.rst

 Another familiar transformation that we see is a `linear transformation <https://en.wikipedia.org/wiki/Linear_map>`__ (also called a linear map).
-Linear transformations are just like we remember from linear algebra: as matrices.
+Linear transformations are just like we remember from linear algebra, basically matrices.
 *But* a linear transformation is still the same linear transformation when we change basis so it is also a tensor (with a matrix view being one view).